How To Stock Up For Snow?

 If you're snowed in but are lucky enough to have electricity, then as long as you have your kitchen and pantry stocked as usual, you'll be all set.
 But since most storm prep involves anticipating a lengthy power outage, I can't recommend a basic Coleman Camp Stove enough.
 With a stove, you'll have access to boiling water and hot meals which can make all the difference in how pleasant your time as a shut-in will be.
 Just keep in mind, however, that these stoves are not recommended for indoor use, so you'll need to set it up just outside (a porch is fine) for safe use.

-There’s no guarantee of a continued supply of safe running water when pipes freeze and the power goes out, so make sure you have plenty of fresh water on hand for hydration and cooking purposes.
+There's no guarantee of a continued supply of safe running water when pipes freeze and the power goes out, so make sure you have plenty of fresh water on hand for hydration and cooking purposes.
+You can also visit Discount Water Filters original site if you haven't changed your refrigerator water filter in a few months just in case the power doesn't go out.

 Shopping Tip: Purchase large jugs instead of individual bottles to save on money and plastic.
-You can also fill large containers (even your bathtub!) with water from your own tap before the weather gets rough, which is convenient for scooping out and washing hands and faces, brushing teeth, etc.
+You can also fill large containers (even your bathtub!) with water from your own tap before the weather gets rough, which is convenient for scooping out and washing hands and faces, brushing teeth, etc. If you're like me who's grabbing every opportunity to save money, then read this original article.
+You can buy Tyent mmp 11 filter to remove harmful chemicals and bacteria in the water to make it drinkable.

 ... or any kind of nut or seed butter, to be honest.
 Packed with tons of protein and good fats to keep you full and give you energy, you can spread this stuff on fruit, bread, crackers, stir it into some hot cereal or just eat it straight out of the jar.
 It really is the perfect blizzard food.